Cashew Shrimp (20-minute recipe!)

 Cashew shrimp is a sweet, sticky, and totally delicious recipe.
 Skip the takeout and make this easy dinner at home instead!

-Cashew shrimp is the seafood spin on my popular cashew chicken, and it’s just as easy to love.
-It’s sweet, sticky, and comforting in that can’t-stop-taking-bites kind of way.
+This cashew shrimp is the seafood spin on my popular cashew chicken, and it’s just as easy to love.
+The shrimp are lightly coated in cornstarch and pan-fried until golden, then tossed in a glossy hoisin sauce that’s sweet, savory, and packed with flavor.

 What kind of shrimp to use?